 - Defending farmers’ rights to save and trade seed.

-- Promoting the right to farm, protected from transgenic contamination.
+- Promoting the right to farm, protected from GE contamination.

 - Ensuring the right to true choice in the marketplace for farmers and consumers.

-- Enabling the viability of regional organic seed companies.
+- Enabling the viability of responsive, regional, organic seed companies.

 - Creating protocols for testing seed quality and maintaining seed integrity.